nfuhs/get-started-elm/part-one.md

 }
 ```

-Move inside your src folder and create an index.html file and put the following code in it:
+Now create an index.html file and put the following code in it:

 ```html
 <html>